 Highlighting new scholarly work, awards, grants and other news in the Oxy Economics department.

-- Jason Wong, an environmental economist, joins the economics department.
+- Jason Wong, an environmental and urban economist, joins the economics department.

 - The Economics Department has created working groups that will identify and initiate departmental practices that promote diversity, equity, and inclusion.

 - The Economics Department has issued a statement of support and solidarity in the fight against anti-Blackness.